huggingface/diffusers/docs/source/en/quantization/bitsandbytes.md

 ### Nested quantization

 Nested quantization is a technique that can save additional memory at no additional performance cost.
-This feature performs a second quantization of the already quantized weights to save an addition 0.4 bits/parameter.
+This feature performs a second quantization of the already quantized weights to save an additional 0.4 bits/parameter.

 ```py
 from diffusers import BitsAndBytesConfig